lpalova/lpalova.github.io/_posts/2016-05-17-Storm-Events-Classification.md

 longitude of the event, event type and season, among others.
 The most difficult task is to separate low property damage events (say, zero property damage events) from high property damage events (say, nonzero property damage events).
-We find that the two groups are present with an almost equal weight in our sample storm dataset.
+I find that the two groups are present with an almost equal weight in the sample storm dataset.
-Again, by employing a random forest algorithm with an adjusted probability threshold value we are able to classify the nonzero damage events with a high precision rate.
+Again, by employing a random forest algorithm with an adjusted probability threshold value I
+classify the nonzero damage events with a high precision rate.
 Furthermore, a continuous regression on the labeled nonzero propery damage events leads to Rsquared of about 0.22.
 <!-- Learning curve-->
-We notice that a similar analysis on the number of injuries or deaths is a fundamentaly more difficult task to accomplish, mostly because of very unbalanced data; the majority of reported events results in no injuries/deaths, with a few outsiders representing catastrophic events.
+Notice that a similar analysis on the number of injuries or deaths is a fundamentaly more difficult task to accomplish, mostly because of very unbalanced data; the majority of reported events results in no injuries/deaths, with a few outsiders representing catastrophic events.

-Lastly, we created a
+Lastly, I created a
 [simple predictor app](http://54.173.233.196/)
 that predicts the amount of damage to be the median annual damage per state per event type based on events between years 1996 and 2012.